Philipp Scheidemann: World War I

 To prevent radicalization at home, Scheidemann, Friedrich Ebert and Otto Braun joined the leadership of the January strikes of 1918 in which over a million workers demanded better living and working conditions, an end to the war and a democratization of the constitution.
 Their action earned the three men the hatred of the political right.

 As parliamentary group chairman and leading figure of his party in the inter-party committee, Scheidemann played a significant role in ousting the government of Reich Chancellor Georg von Hertling in September 1918.
-Scheidemann and Ebert however had differing opinions about how to proceed.
+Scheidemann and Ebert, however, had differing opinions about how to proceed.
 When politicians from the Progressive People's Party brought Prince Maximilian von Baden into the discussion as Reich chancellor, Scheidemann said that the Social Democrats could not be expected to put a prince at the head of the government.
 On 3 October 1918, "at the moment when the circumstances were the worst possible", Scheidemann opposed Social Democratic participation in the government.
 Friedrich Ebert finally persuaded the majority of the parliamentary group to agree to the MSPD's entry into von Baden's cabinet.
-This was the first time members of the SPD had served in the imperial government, although since 1912 the party had had the most seats in the Reichstag of any party.
+It was the first time members of the SPD had served in the imperial government, although since 1912 the party had had the most seats in the Reichstag of any party.

 Despite his reservations, Scheidemann and other leading politicians in the parliamentary majority became state secretaries without portfolio in the von Baden cabinet.
 Scheidemann was chosen for the position instead of Friedrich Ebert due to his greater popularity.
-These ministers were the true political decision-makers; Max von Baden was primarily representative to the outside world.
+The ministers were the true political decision-makers; Max von Baden was primarily representative to the outside world.
 Scheidemann as a member of the government initiated an amnesty for political prisoners.
 In particular, he personally pushed through the release of Karl Liebknecht in the face of opposition from the War Ministry and military courts, as well as objections from the Reich chancellor.